 NO VACCINATION NO HAIRCUT.
 If every shop adopts this policy we’ll be able to recognize the anti-vaxxers by their crazy-hair.
 I don’t care what your excuse is–NO VACCINATION NO HAIRCUT.

 Kitty-corner from the City Hall clock tower, situated in the lobby of the historic Grain Exchange Building at Fourth Street and Fourth Avenue, we are just one block from the Government Plaza light rail Station.

 - 400 South 4th Street #118

 - Call 612-333-7426 for your appt.

 - The shop has a new, Covid-compliant HVAC system.
 Your visit will be safe, hygenic and comfortable.

 - New regulations require masks.
 There will be no shaves at this time.
 No line-ups.
 But I’ll take care of you the best that circumstances allow.

 - Flattops, high & tights, fades, ivy-league cuts

 The Seward History Group is proud to announce the second printing of “A People’s History of the Seward Neighborhood.”
 Our first printing is completely sold out and was nominated for an award by the Midwest Independent Publishers Assoc.
 We took the “silver” award.
 Just announced: the book has earned the American Association of State and Local History (AASLH) top award in its category.
-We are now trying to figure out who among us will be going to Philadelphia to pick up the prize and maybe take a few workshops at their annual meeting in August.
-It’s a four day event.
 I’m delighted to be a part of this community effort.
 Seven years of hard work with key support from the Minnesota Historical Society and the Hennepin County Library, Special Collections ….
 All profits return to the neighborhood group.